 Lump Sum Settlements

 An injured worker who qualifies for workers’ compensation benefits may opt for a lump sum settlement in lieu of weekly wage compensation.
-Boston workers’ compensation attorney Michael O. Smith can provide the legal counseling and representation you need in your workers’ compensation case.
+Boston workers’ compensation attorney Smith and his team of attorneys can provide the legal counseling and representation you need in your workers’ compensation case.
 Mr. Smith has handled numerous workers’ compensation claims over the course of his 15 years in legal practice.
 He can advise you on your right to benefits and effectively negotiate a lump sum settlement if that is appropriate in your case.
 Call our office today to see how we can help you.Lump Sum Settlements

 An ill or injured worker may qualify for workers’ compensation, which can include coverage for lost wages and medical benefits.
 Wages benefits are paid on a weekly basis, and the amount a worker is entitled to receive depends on the extent of their disability.